How derived grade applications work

 Derived grade applications are due no more than 2 weeks after the student’s last affected exam or assessment.

 Students selected for national representations must apply for pre-approval.
-Pre-approval applications close a week before the start of exams.
+Pre-approval applications are due by 1 November.

 Make sure an application meets the eligibility criteria